Searching for New Physics in the Differential Decay Width of a Lambda_b Semi-leptonic Decay: Numerical Results - Discussion

-We remark that the use of more sophisticated form factors[55-58] does not change substantially the numerical results; indeed, our predictions are affected also by a systematic error, which is considerably less than the statistical one\cite{cern,hflav}, that we have reported on Table \ref{tab:one}.
+At this point, it is worth spending a few words on the experimental feasibility of the measurement that we propose.
+In fact, detecting the decay (\ref{slh}) involves at least two neutrinos, which makes the event reconstruction quite difficult.
+However, what we demand for our proposal, is not the momentum and energy of each $\tau$, since we have integrated over $Q$ and over the solid angle of the lepton.
+In particular, at the LHC energy, the two neutrinos emitted by the $\Lambda_b$ are almost collinear, which makes the missing energy-momentum reconstruction a realistic task.

-To conclude, our results indicate that it is possible to discriminate among the various interactions that we have considered.
+To conclude, our study indicates that it is possible - through a realistically feasible measurement - to discriminate among various NP candidate interactions.
 Moreover, the $R$- and $H$-interaction, where a non-trivial phase is involved, would imply time reversal violation, according to the remark at the end of Sect.
-2. Last, since the Dirac matrices impose restrictions on the angular momentum of the $\tau$-${\bar \nu}_{\tau}$ system, an angular analysis of the $\tau$ distribution could allow to detect experimentally possible spurious events.
+2. Last, since the Dirac matrices impose restrictions on the angular momentum of the $\tau$-${\bar \nu}_{\tau}$ system, an angular analysis of the $\tau$ distribution, if realizable, could allow to detect experimentally possible spurious events.

-0.50cm
+0.25cm